View Javadoc

 392 /**

-393 * Raises the contents of an indexed array to the power of an adjustment value;
+393 * Divides the contents of an indexed array by an adjustment value;

 394 * assigns the result to the array and pushes the result onto the stack.